 Sydney North Primary Health Network also funds services for young people with more severe mental illness including the Karrikin Program – an outreach based program which means they provide support to young people in their home or in other locations which they feel more comfortable.
 SNPHN also fund specialist support services for people who have drug and alcohol problems and that program is delivered by the Sydney Drug, Education & Counselling Centre (SDECC) out of Manly and Chatswood and will soon be extending into Ryde.

-Psychologist Kym Carlson says, ?People who are looking?after 12-25 year-olds might be looking out for signs such as isolation and irritability.
-It can be difficult to identify with young people because some of these mood ebb and flow traits are just considered a normal part of the teenage or adolescent years.
-It?s really when you get that feeling that something is more serious.
+Psychologist Kym Carlson says, “People who are looking after 12-25 year-olds might be looking out for signs such as isolation and irritability.
+It can be difficult to identify with young people because some of these moods and traits are just considered a normal part of the teenage or adolescent years.
+It’s really when you get that feeling that something is more serious.

 There are also services such as Parentline, Lifeline and Kids Helpline.
 These are all services that are completely confidential and often a referral point for other services the parent or young person can engage with, to help them on a more regular and consistent basis if needed.